Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 A. Manufacturers

-8. Set the faithful sequence of links in the power supply chain of the flat forest.
+8. Establish the correct sequence of links in the food chain of the broad-leaved forest.

 Option 2